retrobox/docs/content/en/manual-installation-en.md

 Once restart the screen and the sound should work, but not the joystick, and the buttons

-## Configuration of joystick and buttons:
+## Configuration of joystick and buttons

 Installation of "mk_arcade_joystick_rpi":